-Bahamas Tiger sharks at Freeport, Grand Bahama are calling you in Spring of 2016.
+Bahamas Tiger sharks at Freeport, Grand Bahama are calling you.

 You may see pricing for similar Tiger expeditions that seem like they are less than what we charge, but you’ll soon see why Shark Diver cost inclusive pricing is the better way to go.
 Instead of offering one price and then tacking on fuel surcharges, port fees, and more, we give you a set price upfront that’s all included.
 We also offer more actual days at sea with sharks and take fewer divers.
 In the end Shark Diver offers a better value, more water time, and a base of operations in the Bahamas helping to directly support local business there.

 Tiger Sharks (Galeocerdo cuvier), Great Hammerheads (Sphyrna mokarran), Caribbean Reef Sharks (Carcharhinus perezi), huge Lemon Sharks (Negaprion brevirostris) and Spotted Dolphin encounters all in one magical place.
 Plus regular live aboard scuba diving and all with just 6 divers on a 65′ dive vessel – that’s Tiger Beach Bahamas.

 Ready to meet the true giants of the shark diving season?

 Grand Bahamas and our shark diving vessel are just a quick flight away to Grand, Bahama Island from Miami or Ft.Lauderdale that means more time with sharks and no Gulf crossings which typically eat up two days of your vacation time.
 Frankly we’d rather be shark diving.